2016-2017 Undergraduate & Graduate Catalog

 The Kirkhof College of Nursing offers a program of graduate study leading to a Doctor of Nursing Practice (D.N.P.) degree.
-The D.N.P. program prepares nurse leaders who will contribute to the nursing profession and improve the health of society with an emphasis on either advanced clinical or administrative practice.
+The D.N.P. program prepares nurse leaders who will contribute to the nursing profession and improve the health of society with an emphasis on either advanced clinical primary care or health systems leadership.
 The changing demands of this nation's complex health care environment require the highest level of scientific knowledge and practical expertise to assure high quality patient outcomes.

-- Provide advanced and complex care within an area of specialization in nursing that is scientifically and evidence-based; incorporating the science of nursing and other disciplines to optimize the functioning of individuals, their families, and communities.
+- Provide advanced and complex care within an area of specialization in nursing that is scientifically and evidence-based and incorporates the science of nursing and other disciplines to optimize the functioning of human beings and their families and communities.

 - Use organizational and systems leadership, information technology, interprofessional collaboration, and policy advocacy to improve and transform health care.

-- Contribute to the practice of nursing through clinical expertise, clinical scholarship for evidence-based practice, and active leadership in local, regional, and national professional groups.
+- Contribute to the practice of nursing through clinical scholarship for evidence-based practice and active leadership in local and national professional groups.

-- Select one of two program emphases: advanced practice (child/adolescent or adult/older adult) or health systems leadership.
+- Select one of two program emphases: advanced practice primary care (child/adolescent or adult/older adult) or health systems leadership

-- Submit transcripts from all previous undergraduate and graduate coursework.
+- Submit transcripts from all previous undergraduate and graduate coursework (if applicable)

-- Have a minimum cumulative GPA of 3.0 (on a 4.0 scale) for all graduate coursework for a M.S.N. to D.N.P. applicant.
+- Have a minimum cumulative GPA of 3.0 (on a 4.0 scale) for all graduate coursework (if applicable)

-- Prepare a written goal statement describing professional and educational goals.
+- Submit a written goal statement describing professional and educational goals.

 - Submit a current curriculum vitae/resume.

-- Participate in an interview process and scholarly writing exercise as requested.
+- Participate in an interview process with KCON faculty.